 There are three ways to install the license onto the switch:

-switchd service.
-All front panel ports become active and show up as swp1, swp2, and so forth.
+After the switch reboots, all front panel ports will be active.
+The front panel ports are identified as switch ports, and show up as swp1, swp2, and so forth.

 Testing Cable Connectivity

 By default, all data plane ports (every Ethernet port except the management interface, eth0) are disabled.

 To test cable connectivity, administratively enable a port using

 Run the following bash script, as root, to administratively enable all physical ports:

 cumulus@switch:~$ sudo su - cumulus@switch:~$ for i in /sys/class/net/*; do iface=`basename $i`; if [[ $iface == swp* ]]; then ip link set $iface up; fi done

 ip link show.
 The following examples show the output of a port in "admin down", "down" and "up" mode, respectively:

 # Administratively Down swp1: <BROADCAST,MULTICAST> mtu 1500 qdisc pfifo_fast state DOWN mode DEFAULT qlen 1000 # Administratively Up but Layer 2 protocol is Down swp1: <NO-CARRIER,BROADCAST,MULTICAST,UP> mtu 1500 qdisc pfifo_fast state DOWN mode DEFAULT qlen 500 # Administratively Up, Layer 2 protocol is Up swp1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP mode DEFAULT qlen 500